topherhunt/cheatsheets/unix.md

 # Background processes

+- `w` - list all current sessions to this machine, and what they're running
+- `last` - list all *recent* sessions on this machine
+- `ps aux` - list all running processes
 - `nohup [bash command]` # ensure the command doesn't die when your SSH connection ends

 # Looping

 - `while : ; do echo "Hi there!"; sleep 1; done` - infinite loop

+# Downloads

+- `wget -c <url>` - download a resource, resuming from partial progress if interrupted

 # Network